Chelsea, North Colley, Riverview & Beyond

-Surrounding the historic Ghent neighborhood are the districts of Chelsea, North Colley and beyond- a diverse and delightful intersection of commercial, industrial and undeniably local.
+Surrounding the historic Ghent neighborhood are the districts of Chelsea, North Colley, Riverview and beyond- a diverse and delightful intersection of commercial, industrial and undeniably local.

 You’ve come to the right place for some of the city’s trendiest restaurants and watering holes.
-Chelsea’s craft brewery, Smartmouth Brewing Company is a must for craft beer enthusiasts.
-This 20-barrel brew house typically churns out 100 barrels of hoppy goodness a month and offers a guided tour of the facility and cozy tasting room.
-From the bite of their India pale ale to one of the Saisons brewed in Virginia, you can get a true taste of our local flavor.
-If you’re seeking out something incredibly fresh, search no farther than LeGrand Kitchen for the freshest regional produce and meats.
-Enjoy dining in North Colley at Cogan's Pizza North, Chow, Dirty Buffalo or Fellini’s.
+Chelsea’s craft breweries, Smartmouth Brewing Company and Benchtop Brewing is a must for craft beer enthusiasts.
 Refuel at the distinct and delicious neighborhood eateries like Tortilla West, Torch Bistro, Orapax, and The Bakehouse at Chelsea.
 Continue your tour of tastes at Birch Bar, Norfolk’s high-profile beer and cheese artisanal cheese bar.
-Named one of the top five bars in America, Birch Bar is housed in a redeveloped industrial building and serves over 20 rotating drafts on tap and dozens more on their weekly bottle list.
+Named one of the top ten bars in America, Birch Bar is housed in a redeveloped industrial building and serves over 20 rotating drafts on tap and dozens more on their weekly bottle list.
 Head to the North Colley district and enjoy an incredible locally-sourced dinner at LeGrand Kitchen.
 Continue your dining experience in North Colley at Cogan's Pizza North, Chow, Dirty Buffalo or Fellini’s.
 Not too far is the friendly neighborhood Riverview, where you will find restaurants like local-favorites like Clementine, Crackers and Taste of Brazil, all within walking distance of each other.